 - 4x per year: dust around the housing and remove cobwebs.
 Test the unit and change batteries as required by the manufacturer.
 Note: Please be ultra-careful if you use a ladder to perform any maintenance because more people now die every year from falls, (including from ladders) than from fires.

-CO DetectorsThese detectors sound an alarm when carbon monoxide gas is detected.
+The presence of carbon monoxide gas causes these devices to sound an alarm.
 While CO detectors are definitely not the same as smoke detectors, combination smoke/CO detectors are available.
-Differences: Smoke detectors alert the presence of smoke generated by flaming or smoldering fires, whereas CO detectors warn people about dangerous CO buildup caused, for example, by a malfunctioning fuel-burning device.
+Smoke detectors alert the presence of smoke generated by flaming or smoldering fires, whereas CO detectors warn people about dangerous CO buildup caused, for example, by a malfunctioning fuel-burning device.

 - 4x per year: Clean dust from the unit and test and change batteries as indicated by the manufacturer.